Who Pays for Your Medical Bills After a Car Accident? Understanding Your Options

 The At-Fault Driver’s Liability Insurance

-However, if another driver is at fault for the crash, their liability insurance may cover medical bills.
-You may be able to get your medical bills paid by filing a claim against the insurance of the driver who caused the accident.
+You might be able to have your medical expenses covered by filing a claim against the insurance company of the driver who caused the accident.

-However, this may require some negotiations here and there and may even land them in litigation occasionally.
-By speaking with a legal firm, individuals can find out their rights and ensure they get the most out of the insurance settlement from whoever is responsible.
+But this could involve some negotiating back and forth and could even lead them into court sometimes.
+By consulting a legal firm, people can discover their rights and get the best from the insurance compensation from whoever is liable.

 Federal Aid Programs